eamsen/superblame/README.md

     superblame <patch>

 #### Output
-The output is a ranked list of code editors.
+The output is a ranked list of editors.
 The relevance of an editor to your changeset is given my the number of `#`.
 Let's look at the following output

       Peter #######################